nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 ## Future directions
 Currently, the only option to store the Docker image for lambda containers is AWS ECR repository.
 Github package could be an option to store the image but in order to deploy the lambda, the image has to be stored into an ECR.

+The above example Dockerfile does not follow best practices.
+See example in section on Fargate.

 A few possible discussion items:
 - Discuss with NGAP team if the docker images can be stored in a public ECR repo.
 - If github packages are supported to store and deploy the lambda, then we have to contact NASA github admins to enable this feature in our repository.